fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 These are examples from the shield description.
 Each only does one way transmission.

+I now have these working.
+The red LED is flashing on both and the serial monitor on the transmitter is also getting the data.

-When I have these working I will look at using Auto485 as well.
+I will look at using Auto485 as well.

 ## RS485AutoData